 I came across this book at a local bookstore in Switzerland.
 They had a small English section near the back.
 I saw Beach Read perked up on display broadcasted as a new read.
 I almost ignored it because of the title.
 However, once I looked into the reviews, they were all fantastic!
 I was on a hunt for a funny, easy read, and this seemed to match perfectly.
 I am so glad I picked up this book, it was exciting from beginning to end.

 What is the book about?

 This book centers around two characters, Augustus Everett (nicknamed Gus) and January Andrews.
 The book is narrated by January.
 It is set in the summertime in a small lake town called North Bear Shores.
 Gus and January are both staying in cabins next door to one another.
-January is visiting this cabin for the first time and stumbles upon her neighbour, Gus Everett.
-January realizes that she recognizes her neighbour Gus from her college years, she remembers that he often was rude to her, but she always had a small crush on him.
+January is visiting this cabin for the first time when she stumbles upon her neighbour, Gus Everett.
+January recognizes Gus from her college years, she remembers that he was often rude to her, but she always had a small crush on him.
 She always felt like they competed with each other, even after college, when they became published authors.
 When Gus and January first stumble upon each other outside of their cabins, their interaction does not go well.
 Gus is visibly angry about something, and January is mad with the way he is speaking to her.